Abstract

 We focus on the urban amenities of “neighborhood institutions,” which are the myriad localized governments and nonprofits, such as religious and educational institutions, that provide public or quasi-public services to their neighborhoods.
 We examine whether neighborhood institutions positively impact their surrounding neighborhoods by utilizing property tax exemption records from the City of Milwaukee, Wisconsin, during 2002-2016.
 We combine these records with parcel-level data on residential home sales to identify each institution’s exact location and type.
 Using a traditional hedonic model and a repeat sales model, we examine the influence of nearby tax-exempt properties on residential home sales.
 We find from the repeat sales model that close proximity (0m-250m) to educational properties, labor halls, and utilities are associated with lower home sale prices, all else equal.
 We find a sporadic and limited positive correlation with nearby colleges and cemeteries and home sale prices.

-journal = {The Journal of Real Estate Finance and Economics},
+journal = {The Journal of Real Estate Finance \& Economics},

 volume = {64},